MediaArea/RAWcooked/Doc/Case_study.md

 A small group of sequences had their total RAWcooked encoding time recorded, revealing an average of 24 hours per sequence.
 The sequences all had finished MKV durations were between 5 and 10 minutes.
 The fastest encodes took just 7 hours with some taking 46 hours.
 There appears to be no cause for these variations in the files themselves and so we must assume that general network activity and/or amount of parallel processes running have influenced these variations.

-### <a name="tests">Some useful test approaches</a>
+### <a name="tests">Useful test approaches</a>

 When any system upgrades occur we like to run reversibility test to ensure RAWcooked is still operating as we would expect.
 This is usually in response to RAWcooked software updates, FFmpeg updates, but also for updates to our operating system.
 To perform a reversibility test, a cross-section of image sequences are encoded using our usual ```--all``` command, and then decoded again fully.
-The image sequences of both the original and decoded version then have whole file MD5 checksums generating and saving to a manifest.
+The image sequences of both the original and decoded version then have whole file MD5 checksums generated for every and saved into one manifest for the source and one for the decoded version.
 These manifests are then ```diff``` checked to ensure that every single image file is identical.

 When we encounter an error there are a few commands I use that make reporting the issue a little easier at the [Media Area RAWcooked GitHub issue tracker](https://github.com/MediaArea/RAWcooked/issues).
 ```
 rawcooked -d -y -all --accept-gaps <path/sequence_name>
 ```
-Adding the ```-d``` flag doesn't run the encoding, but returns the command sent to FFmpeg.
-This flag also leaves the reversibility data available to view as a text file and this is useful for finding errors.
+Adding the ```-d``` flag doesn't run the encoding but returns the command that would be sent to FFmpeg.
+This flag also leaves the reversibility data available as a text file and this is useful for sending to Media Area to help with finding errors.
 ```
 head -c 1048576 sequence_name.mkv > dump_file.mkv
 ```
-This command uses UNIX ```head``` command to cut the first 1MB of data from a supplied file, copying it to a new file which is easier to forward to Media Area for review.
+This command uses Linux ```head``` command to cut the first 1MB of data from a supplied file, copying it to a new file which is easier to forward to Media Area for review.
 This contains the file's header data, often requested when a problem has occurred.
 ```
 echo $?
 ```